Evidence Overview

 At Educate!, we're obsessed with impact.

-We continuously measure our impact to ensure that every investment results in better life outcomes for youth.
-We’re working alongside researchers, peers, policymakers, and young people to generate a foundation of evidence that can inform what works and drive more effective solutions.
+We continuously evaluate our approach to ensure that every investment results in better life outcomes for young people.
+We’re working alongside researchers, peers, policymakers, and young people to build a foundation of evidence that informs scalable, cost-effective, and highly impactful solutions.

 Proof of Concept: